EndPointCorp/end-point-blog/2016/01/22/medium-inspired-parallax-blur-effect.html.md

 Are you are running a WordPress blog, but secretly dying to have that [](http://pencilscoop.com/2015/02/recreating-mediums-parallax-blur-effect)[Medium](https://medium.com/) parallax blur effect?
 I recently implemented this, and would like to share it with you.
 By the way, while I was working on the article, the effect was removed from Medium, which only makes having one on the website more precious.

-Let's assume that we have our custom theme class MyTheme.
+Let’s assume that we have our custom theme class MyTheme.
 In functions.php:

 ```php
 class MyThemeBaseFunctions {